Jefferderp/Orpheus-FastAPI/README.md

-This is a fork of https://github.com/Lex-au/Orpheus-FastAPI, with changes incorporated from multiple branches.
-The goal of this fork is to "cut the fat" as much as possible, leaving only a lean OpenAI-compatible API for fast inference.
+- This is a fork of https://github.com/Lex-au/Orpheus-FastAPI, with changes incorporated from multiple forks.
+- The purpose of this fork is to "cut the fat" as much as possible, leaving only a lean OpenAI-compatible API for fast inference.
+No GUI, no Docker, no leftover output files.

 ---